 |Year||Cohort||Yr 1||Yr 1%||University of Nebraska–Lincoln 1||Yr 2||Yr2 %||University of Nebraska–Lincoln 2||Yr 3||Y3%||University of Nebraska–Lincoln 3|

 |First-Time, Full-Time, Freshmen Cohorts (start in JMC and graduate from University of Nebraska–Lincoln)|

 |Year||Cohort||4 Yr||4 Yr %||University of Nebraska–Lincoln 4||5 Yr||5 Yr %||University of Nebraska–Lincoln 5||6 Yr||6 Yr %||University of Nebraska–Lincoln 6|

 |First-Time Freshmen, 5 Year Totals|

-|Term||Semester||Year||First Time Freshman Flag||Count|
+|Year||Semester||First-Time Freshman Flag||Count|

 |First-Time Transfers, 5 Year Totals|